Azure App Service Hybrid Connections

 - It can be used to provide access in multiple networks from a single app.

-Things you cannot do with Hybrid Connections
+Things you can't do with Hybrid Connections

 - Mount a drive.